nahmii/amm-contracts/uniswap-v2-periphery/README.md

 NVM compiler:
 `yarn test:nvm`

 `yarn test:nvm` tests against a nahmii instance, either local or the testnet cluster.
 So please make sure the environment variables are set properly in the `.env` file.
-To test against the remote testnet, please set L2_URL to _https://l2.testnet.nahmii.io_ and CHAIN_ID to _5553_.
+To test against the remote testnet, please set L2_URL to _https://l2.testnet.nahmii.io_ and L2_CHAIN_ID to _5553_.

 Keep in mind that the remote testnet would require your test wallet address, corresponding to the PRIVATE_KEY or MNEMONIC environment variables, to be whitelisted in order to deploy contracts.